eradiate/eradiate/docs/rst/getting_started/intro.rst

 What can I do with Eradiate
 ---------------------------

+Perform monochromatic simulations.
+    Eradiate simulates radiative transfer for a single wavelength between 280 and 2400 nm.

 Perform simulations on one-dimensional scenes.
-    Currently, Eradiate supports simulations on one-dimensional scenes consisting of a flat surface and an atmosphere.
+    Eradiate supports simulations on 3D scenes carefully designed to produce results similar to what we would get with 1D geometries.
+These scenes consist of a flat surface underneath a cloud-free and aerosol-free atmosphere.

+Perform simulations on three-dimensional scenes.
+    Eradiate supports simulations on 3D scenes consisting of a vegetated ground patch with no atmosphere above it.

 *More features are coming soon!*